Custom Workwear Service.

 Workwear garments are ergonomically shaped to provide ease of movement, and have a variety of pockets, tabs and belts, along with other accessories to aid their work.
 Carpenter pants are designed with holster pockets, and darted knee panels to allow for bending at the knee.

 Other examples of workwear could include military wear such as trench coats and field coats.
 Or hunting and fishing garments.
-There is a fine line between workwear and activity wear, but they are inter-related.
+There is a fine line between workwear and activity wear, but they are inter-related genres.

 Corporate uniforms create a dress code that is both professional and comfortable.
 It provides a form of branding for the company.
-Corporate uniforms must be durable, functional, stylish and easy to maintain.
+They must be durable, functional, stylish and easy to maintain.
 The uniforms should reflect the companies core image and values.

 Corporatewear fabrics need to be robust and easy to maintain.
 As The clothes need to be worn every day, they need to be crease resistant and easy care.